debnathk/gramseq/README.md

 ## Installations

-For GPU support (in Windows Native)
+For GPU support (in Windows Native):
 ```
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 # Anything above 2.10 is not supported on the GPU on Windows Native